oulianov/churnpowerco/README.md

 # powercochurn
 Prediction of client's churn at the energy provider company PowerCo.

-## Introduction
+## Presentation

 The data for this case study was provided with the courtesy of BCG Gamma during one of their workshop at HEC Paris.
 Customers' data was fully anonymized.

 This case study focus on client's data from an energy company. **The goal is to predict churn, and then propose a solution to avoid it**.

-At the end, we propose a model that allows PowerCo to save roughly 5% of its margin.
+At the end, using an xgboost model and a coupon strategy, we allow PowerCo to save roughly 6% of its margin by preventing churn.

 ## Instructions